List of Marvel Comics characters: R: Brenda Drago

 Brenda Drago was forced by her father into what was supposed to be a life of crime, as he gave her a suit equipped with functional wings (created from technology used in the costume he had worn as the second Vulture).
 Brenda became a flying thief known as the Raptor.
-But her crime spree was stopped by the combined efforts of Spider-Girl and The Buzz.
-In a surprising twist of fate, Raptor actually became friends with Spider-Girl.
-She even began to use her flight-suit as a hero, joining with Spider-Girl and Buzz in the formation of a new New Warriors.
+However, her crime spree was stopped by the combined efforts of Spider-Girl and Buzz.
+Raptor ends up joining Spider-Girl and Buzz in the formation of a new New Warriors.
 She even fell in love with Spider-Girl's friend Normie Osborn, and the two became engaged.

-However, Raptor's luck went bad when she was held accountable for her previous crimes by a man named Agent Wheadon, who made Raptor join his crime-fighting team of "reformed" criminals, in exchange for a pardon.
-However, Normie bonded with the Venom symbiote, and made a bargain with Wheadon, offering his new powers in helping Wheadon's team in exchange for Raptor's release.

-In an attempt to remove Spider-Girl from her friends, the Hobgoblin (later revealed to be Roderick Kingsley) savagely attacked Raptor and chained her body to a fence.
-In the following issue, she was taken to the hospital where she seemed to be recovering.
-She later marries Normie Osborn.

 Damon Ryder

 Damon Ryder infiltrated May Parker's engagement party in Boston.
 He had stalked her relatives, the Reillys, for some time in an attempt to find Ben Reilly, who he claimed burned down his house and killed his family.
 He found Peter Parker, whom Ben was cloned from, and attacked him, believing him to be Ben.
 Peter was able to fend off Raptor's attack long enough to sneak off and change into his Spider-Man costume.
 The two battled, and Raptor was eventually defeated.
-However, he managed to escape while Peter was distracted at the shock of learning about Ryder's interest in Ben Reilly.
+However, he managed to escape while Peter was distracted at the shock of learning about Ryder's interest in Ben.

-Ryder later tracked Peter down to New York, first attacking him at the Front Line office, then going to his apartment with the intent of leaving a message for Peter with his roommate, Michelle Gonzalez.
-He then went to May's house, where Peter's cousins and Harry Osborn were staying, and took all the occupants hostage.
-When Peter arrived, Raptor threatened to kill them all unless Peter revealed his "true" identity.